 DROUGHT transcribes the drought-diminished landscape in Alberta Canada in the summer of 2024 as felt by me.
-Each of the five artist books (plus one artist proof), contains ten unique collagraph prints mounted in an “explosion book” format on acid-free cotton rag paper with covers made of handmade paste paper.
+Each of the five artist books plus one artist proof (Figure 3), contains ten unique collagraph prints mounted in an “explosion book” format (Figure 4) on acid-free cotton rag paper with covers made of handmade paste paper.
 Each book is roughly 10 centimetres square, expanding to approximately 30 X 60 cm.

-I made these six books in June and July in 2024 in response to a newspaper article I read called “Beyond a Reasonable Drought” by Tyler Dawson, Ottawa Citizen, June 1, 2024 (Figure 3).
+I made these six books in June and July in 2024.
+Sensitized by my research into dry agricultural practices, I was responding emotionally to a newspaper article I read called “Beyond a Reasonable Drought” by Tyler Dawson, Ottawa Citizen, June 1, 2024 (Figure 5).
 The article was illustrated with lovely images and was an easy read.
 BUT I found myself amazed by what was not said in the four-page spread.

 The article describes the situation in much of Alberta this summer suffering under multi-year drought conditions.
 Dawson starts his article by saying “It is not a new dry spell out west.
 It’s been going on for years already, and could end up being worse than we saw in the 1920s, 1930s.”
 Drought in the prairies brings to mind the dust bowl, the depression and the hardships faced by displaced farmers and farm workers as depicted in the heart-wrenching photographs by Dorothea Lange and Steinbeck’s Grapes of Wrath.
 In Canada the depression drought lasted from 1929 to 1937 during which time many farms were abandoned.
 It is widely understood that dustbowl conditions were created by a combination of climactic factors and poor agricultural practices.
 Afterwards, government jurisdictions introduced new management plans.